Paris IAS

 The Paris IAS values collective intelligence and interdisciplinarity.
 Fellows are expected to contribute generously to discussions and to the communal life of the Institute, during the compulsory weekly internal seminar, lunches together, and beyond.
 They will also be requested to give at least one public lecture.

-In addition to these criteria, fellows can choose to participate in our two thematic programs.
-This is not mandatory, but it can provide selected fellows with additional opportunities for collaboration and outreach:
+In addition to these criteria, Fellows can choose to participate in our thematic programmes.
+This is not mandatory, but it can provide selected fellows with additional opportunities for collaboration and outreach.
+For the 2026-2027 period, we welcome applications that are compatible with the following programme:

 For more information see https://www.paris-iea.fr.